• Kurt Vonnegut’s Slaughterhouse-Five

 The Great Hall Auditorium/Virtual 400 Cedar Ave, West Long Branch, NJ, United States

 It’s just like book club but with albums!
 With new advances in technology, the way we consume music through our devices, apps and on demand streaming services like Pandora, Spotify and iTunes is making the idea of the “album” as an art form extinct.
 Get together with other music enthusiasts on Tuesday nights to discuss some of the greatest records of all-time!
 Listen to the album beforehand and then come prepared to discuss.
-This event will feature Meet the Beatles.
+This event will feature The Beatles’ A Hard Day’s Night.

 Free and open to the public but registration is required